SaulWidrich/A6-G49/README.md

 )
 ```

-You can explore these data with `dplyr`.
+You can explore these 'data' with `dplyr`.
 For example, this will get you all weekly measles data in Ontario (something to work with anyways).

 ```
 measles_wk_on = (cdi